CONCEPT ANALYSIS

 What each tier feels like: Trunk is invisible โ€” the people who use it experience bandwidth as thought itself.
 Corporate is seamless โ€” messages arrive before the finger lifts from send.
 District is adequate until it isn't.
 Local is livable, with congestion spikes at 09:00 and 18:00 that make thoughts take a heartbeat longer than they should.
 Edge is precarious โ€” neural interfaces stutter, consciousness verifications timeout and retry, entertainment competes with basic cognition for throughput.

-A Nexus executive on Trunk tier processes consciousness operations at functionally infinite speed.
-A Dregs resident on Scrap tier waits 1.7 seconds for a consciousness license verification that determines whether their neural interface will function today.
+A executive on Trunk tier processes consciousness operations at functionally infinite speed.
+A resident on tier waits 1.7 seconds for a consciousness license verification that determines whether their neural interface will function today.
 Both are CyberFiber customers.
 Nexus's allocation metrics treat them identically: demand met.

 Corporate Control